zocteam/zoc-tools/01coin-MasternodeGuide.md

 ![](https://cdn.steemitimages.com/DQme5gXHT81fyeoxHKdFDStxbDj2VCCgrLuyfmGLWcXyc99/image.png)

 In order for your payment to be processed, you must leave the invoice webpage open until it is marked as PAID.
 Once the transaction has been confirmed you will receive an Order Number.
-At this point, you may click ìContinue To Client Areaî at the bottom of the screen.
+At this point, you may click ‚ÄúContinue To Client Area‚Äù at the bottom of the screen.

 ![](https://cdn.steemitimages.com/DQmfJKA3nArkWuHK449FYNhxuUN7TZn5GQyej4TBb2TLE8T/image.png)

-Within the client area, you will see your new server listed under ìYour Active Products/Services.î Clicking on it will take you to the management screen.
-Under ìVPS Managementî you will see an icon for ìRecipes.î
+Within the client area, you will see your new server listed under ‚ÄúYour Active Products/Services.‚Äù Clicking on it will take you to the management screen.
+Under ‚ÄúVPS Management‚Äù you will see an icon for ‚ÄúRecipes.‚Äù

 ![](https://cdn.steemitimages.com/DQmP82rzF2q75KgMF6Ab1vTSXK6XEKJSbcDoH5iGvBjqmzr/image.png)

-Click on ìRecipesî and then click ìExecuteî where it says *Fail2Ban Installation*.
+Click on ‚ÄúRecipes‚Äù and then click ‚ÄúExecute‚Äù where it says *Fail2Ban Installation*.
 Confirm that you wish to cook this recipe on the pop-up screen, and then acknowledge it has been cooked.
-Next, click ìExecuteî where it says *01coin Masternode Setup*.
+Next, click ‚ÄúExecute‚Äù where it says *01coin Masternode Setup*.
 Confirm that you wish to cook this recipe on the pop-up screen, and then acknowledge it has been cooked.

 ![](https://cdn.steemitimages.com/DQmewDq6xPj1RkQcT4mTAxzSDySSexoq1Pf8EdN9imirpAT/image.png)